gerardheuvelman/-novi-frontend-demodrop/README.md

 1. first, install and run the backend portion of this application (see link above.)
 2. Clone this project (front end)
-3. load it into your IDE.
+3. load it into your IDE
-4. in the console, type  "npm install" to install dependencies
+4. In the console, type  "npm install" to install dependencies
+5. In the .env file (located at the project root folder). fill in the following information:
+   REACT_APP_SERVER_SCHEME=<http or https>
+   REACT_APP_SERVER_DOMAIN=<eg: localhost>
+   REACT_APP_SERVER_PORT=<eg: 8080, 80 or 443>
-5. Once done, type "npm start" in the console.
+6. Once done, type "npm start" in the console.
 A browser window will open, showing the web app.